This article will help you read and understand your pathology report for squamous cell carcinoma of the lung.

-Why is this important?
-The tumour size is used to determine the tumour stage (see Pathologic stage below).
+The tumour size is important because it is used to determine the tumour stage (see Pathologic stage below).

 In some situations, more than one tumour is found when the lung tissue is examined under the microscope.
 When this happens, each tumour will be described separately in your report.

 There are two possible explanations for finding more than one tumour: